Langtang, Helambu and Manaslu were the three trekking areas hardest hit by the 2015 earthquake and aftershocks. It was horrific.

 They all left from the same area of town – Macha Pokhari.

-A taxi from Thamel should cost about $3.
+A taxi from Thamel to Macha Pokhari should cost about $3.
 Get there as early as possible to be sure to find a seat.
 6am would be ideal.
 No later than 7am, to be sure.
 Ask around to find the ticket booth.
+If this all sounds too complicated, consider hiring your own taxi to Syabrubesi.

-- Another good option is to combine the Tamang Heritage Trail with Langtang
+- Another good option is to combine the Tamang Heritage Trail with Langtang.
+It was not much damaged in the 2015 earthquakes.

 Should you sign on with a guide?